melapisthebee/AI-Chat-Compressor/README.md

-4:

-4: Fill the .env (Environment file) with your URL endpoint, API Token, and model of choice.
+4: Fill the `.env` with your LM Studio URL, API Token, and Model of choice.

-If you are missing the file, you should create it ".env" in the project root.

-This is the same directory as the README.md.

-The .env should look something like this:

-LM\_STUDIO\_BASE\_URL="http://192.0.0.0:1234/v1"

-LM\_STUDIO\_API\_KEY="{depends on provider}"

-DEFAULT\_COMPRESSION\_MODEL="qwopus3.5-9b-coder-mtp"